 If you do not want to apply for an extension, you may be required to provide a projected budget here.

 At one time, an organization that missed the 27 month deadline and did not need retroactive 501(c)(3) status could get 501(c)(4) status for prior periods.
-It is not clear how this option will be affected by the new requirement that 501(c)(4) organizations notify the IRS of their intent to operate under 501(c)(4) no later than 60 days after the organization is established.
+This option is no longer described in the December, 2018 Form.
+The IRS guidance on which this option was based appears, however, to be unchanged...

 Prepare Your Own 501(c)(3) Application